Couy Griffin: Tenure on the Otero County Commission

-PAC
+Cowboys for Trump

-Griffin is the founder of the activist group Cowboys for Trump.
+Griffin is the founder of the group Cowboys for Trump.
 Originally it had 13 members.
-Members of the PAC rode horseback to political events and protests.
+Members of the political action committee (PAC) rode horseback to political events and protests.

-Legal issues

 Travel voucher submitted

-In September 2019, Griffin drove from New Mexico to Washington, D.C. to attend a conference representing Otero County.
+In September 2019, Griffin drove from New Mexico to Washington, D.C., to attend a conference representing Otero County.
 During the trip he towed his horse in a trailer.
 During the same trip he also traveled to New York City to participate in a September 11 parade in his capacity as a member of Cowboys For Trump.
 Upon completion of this trip Griffin submitted a travel voucher to the county to cover the entire cost of his travel expenses, which included a per diem and mileage at a cost of $3,247.48.
 The county finance director approved the voucher without verifying county policy on travel expenses.
 The county then approved increasing the District 2 Commissioner travel allotment to account for the expense of Griffin's trip that exceeded existing funds.

-Citizens of the county discovered that the travel voucher violated county policy and that reimbursement should have only been for the cost to travel by air to Washington, D.C. and the per diem allotment for the two days he was there for the conference.
-As a result, Griffin repaid the entirety of the travel voucher from donations received from local business owners.
+Citizens of the county discovered that the travel voucher violated county policy and that reimbursement should have only been for the cost to travel by air to Washington, D.C., and the per diem allotment for the two days he was there for the conference.
+As a result, Griffin repaid the entire travel voucher from donations received from local business owners.
 The state auditor was made aware of the violations and did an audit on county finances.

-Failure to register as PAC
+Failure to register as a PAC

-During the investigation by the state auditor into the travel voucher issue, it was discovered that Cowboys for Trump was not registered as a political action committee (PAC), but instead it was registered as a Limited Liability Corporation.
-The Secretary of State of New Mexico was notified and Cowboys for Trump was required to register as a PAC.
-They in turn sued the secretary of state declaring they were not a PAC.
-The court system sided with the secretary of state and declared that Cowboys for Trump had to register as a PAC.
+During the state auditor's investigation of the travel voucher issue, it was discovered that Cowboys for Trump was not registered as a political action committee (PAC).
+The Secretary of State of New Mexico was notified, and Cowboys for Trump was required to register as a PAC under New Mexico's Campaign and Reporting Act, N.M.
+Stat.
+Ann. §§ 1-19-25 to -37.
+In a June 2020 arbitration decision, Cowboys for Trump was ordered to register as a PAC, submit reports on contributions and expenditures, and pay a $7,800 penalty, but Griffin did not comply.
+Cowboys for Trump sued New Mexico's secretary of state, alleging that New Mexico's statute that required the organization to register as a PAC was unconstitutional under the First Amendment.
+The federal district court dismissed the organization's challenge of the registration requirement, and in February 2022, the federal court of appeals affirmed the district court's decision.

-Criminal charges were filed against Griffin for failing to register the group as a political action committee.
-The trial is set to begin in September 2022.
+A misdemeanor criminal charge was filed against Griffin for failing to register the group as a political action committee.
+In March 2023, following a two-day jury trial in Alamogordo, Griffin was acquitted of the campaign-finance charge.